sara-service/webapp/INSTALL.md

 - create a regular user for SARA
 	- Name: "Software Archiving of Research Artefacts"
 	- Username: "sara-user" (configurable)
-	- Email: anything (it's irrelevant)
+	- Email: anything (it's irrelevant, but if deliverable will get mail)
-	- Password: run `apg` to create one
+	- Password: run `apg` to create a good one
 	- Projects limit: 100000 (or more!)
 	- Regular user, cannot create group, not external
 - create a group for temporary archive